 After draining, the yoghurt turns into a thick, workable paste.
 It’s ready to turn into labneh balls, with the help of olive oil, fresh herbs and sterilized jars.

 Apart from its creamy, comfort-food texture and yummy tangy taste, labneh is exciting because it’s a ferment of sorts that you can add to your ‘doesn’t need to live in the fridge’ list, which I appreciate greatly.

 A cool shelf in the pantry is apparently fine for storage (though it’s too tasty to last long, i suspect).

 Labneh and its permutations across the middle east is commonly eaten for breakfast with bread, olive oil and olives.
 It is creamy and mild with a bite of yoghurt, and is delicious anytime of day.
 Here’s a good home-made labneh recipe I found, which corroborates the above.

 More about labneh, in all its forms

-Big thanks to Nadia and Latifa Lawton for welcoming me into their home at Zaytuna Farm for the night (and to the rest of the friendly PRI crew also)…
+Big thanks to Nadia and Latifa Lawton for welcoming me into their home for the night and stuffing me full of milky goodness…